Organization and Change

 - Recruiting procedures including Personal Traits and Role Theory

-- Managing ODC processes - diagnoses, interventions and evaluations based on Action Research
+- Managing ODC processes - diagnoses, interventions, Action Research and ethical guidelines

 - Social Responsibility and Business Conduct Guidelines